jljohnson1454/ecommerce-back-end/README.md

 This is the back-end code for an e-commerce applicaton that can be utilized by any retail business.
 Using Insomnia Core, you can retrieve, create, update, and delete new and existing data without needing a front end.
 In my walkthrough videos attached, you can see that all the GET, POST, PUT, and DELETE routes working as they should.

 ## Installation
-First, install Node.js by typing the following in the root directory of the project:
+First, install Node.js by typing the following in the root directory of the project in the command console or terminal:
   <br>
   <br>
     npm install